anoochit/filedrop/README.md

 # filedrop

 A simple nearby file sharing service.
+This project using Appwrite platfrom to store user info and files.

+Feature

+* Share file to another
+* Use GPS position to identify nearby users arround 10 meters
+* Forground notify while upload or recieve file
+* User tap to download file

 ## Screenshots